International Boost Self-Esteem Month Resource Guide (2023)

 Counseling Schools Search

 February is International Boost Self-Esteem Month, an annual event dedicated to improving self-esteem among people across the globe.
-And it’s especially important this coming year after a series of lockdowns have forced everyone to spend more time alone with themselves than usual.
+And it’s especially important this coming year as our world continues to recover from Covid and the isolating effects of the diseases and lockdowns.

 It’s also not just about you.
 People with higher self-esteem are more capable and confident in helping those around them, and the positivity that comes from that is often contagious.
 To get through and get over what’s been a remarkably rough year, the world could use a collective boost to its self-esteem.

 Boosting your self-esteem isn’t as easy as flipping a switch.
-This is an enormously complicated topic and there’s a science behind the way we view ourselves and our capabilities.
+This is an enormously complicated topic, and there’s a science behind how we view ourselves and our capabilities.
 To get a detailed look at what self-esteem really is, how science plays a part, and how people can improve it, read on.

 What Self-Esteem Means

 Self-esteem is a person’s sense of self-worth, but it isn’t necessarily accurate.
-High self-esteem may be sourced from a balanced appreciation of one’s accomplishments, or it can come from an inflated sense of superiority over others.
+High self-esteem may be sourced from a balanced appreciation of one’s accomplishments or from an inflated sense of superiority over others.

-In the same manner, low self-esteem can be caused by a well-reasoned assessment of one’s shortcomings, or it can be the result of a distorted sense of inferiority.
-But one’s perception has a way of becoming reality, and even if high or low self-esteem is initially based on falsehood, it can reinforce itself as a self-fulfilling prophecy.
+Similarly, low self-esteem can be caused by a well-reasoned assessment of one’s shortcomings, or it can result from a distorted sense of inferiority.
+But one’s perception has a way of becoming a reality.
+Even if high or low self-esteem is initially based on falsehood, it can reinforce itself as a self-fulfilling prophecy.

 Self-esteem is highly nuanced.
 How do you measure something so entirely subjective?

 Some researchers have split self-esteem into global and domain-specific categories.
-For example, one’s feeling of overall self-worth (global) may not correspond with one’s self-worth when taking a calculus exam (domain-specific).
-And if someone’s really good at calculus, they might have high-esteem during that exam, but if they don’t believe that being good at calculus is a highly valued and respected skill across the rest of their life, then they probably have low global self-esteem.
+For example, one’s overall self-worth (global) feeling may not correspond with one’s self-worth when taking a calculus exam (domain-specific).
+And if someone’s really good at calculus, they might have high esteem during that exam, but if they don’t believe that being good at calculus is a highly valued and respected skill for the rest of their life, then they probably have low global self-esteem.

 Self-esteem is entirely subjective, and that makes it hard to analyze.
 Do accomplishments come from high-self esteem, and failures come from low self-esteem?
 Or do accomplishments cause one’s self-esteem to rise, and failures cause it to fall?
 Researchers have been puzzling with this chicken-or-the-egg question for decades and coming to sometimes conflicting conclusions.

-But what most psychologists and counselors can agree on is this: everyone deserves the opportunity to be respected and loved, by both others and themselves.
+But most psychologists and counselors can agree on this: everyone deserves the opportunity to be respected and loved by others and themselves.

 What Science Says About Self-Esteem

-Much of the scientific inquiry around self-esteem has to do with whether it is a cause or an effect of certain factors.
+Much of the scientific inquiry around self-esteem concerns whether it is a cause or an effect of certain factors.

-A 2003 meta-analysis in the Association for Psychological Science (APS) found that the most provable benefits of high self-esteem were in interpersonal relationships and social initiative.
+A 2003 Association for Psychological Science (APS) meta-analysis found that the most provable benefits of high self-esteem were in interpersonal relationships and social initiative.
 Those with high self-esteem were found to be much more likely to initiate interpersonal contacts and relationships and more likely to demonstrate authority within groups.
 They were also more likely to remove themselves from unhappy relationships.

-A 1995 study in the Journal of Personality and Social Psychology surveyed people on their self-esteem and self-rated attractiveness, and then photographed the participants.
+A 1995 study in the Journal of Personality and Social Psychology surveyed people’s self-esteem and self-rated attractiveness and photographed the participants.
 The study’s authors then showed those photos to a separate group of judges, who rated the participants’ attractiveness.
-When comparing the results, physical attractiveness was found to account for less than 2 percent of high self-esteem cases.
+When comparing the results, physical attractiveness accounted for less than 2 percent of high self-esteem cases.
 So high self-esteem does make you more attractive… but maybe only to yourself.